Skip to main content

 Consequences of Underestimating

 If you forget about a given subscription, you’re certainly not thinking critically about whether it’s actually worth the price.
 You’ll continue paying for it even if you aren’t using it.
 Obviously, that ends up being a waste of your hard earned money.
-It’s easy to justify a small monthly cost too — $9.99 or $14.99 don’t seem significant.
+It’s easy to justify a small monthly cost.
+At the time it won’t seem significant.
 So you, once again, forget to cancel it.

 However, multiply that by 12 months (or more).
 Don’t forget to add tax.
-Suddenly, you’re basically giving away $150 or more every year, just because you can’t be bothered to go through the cancellation process.
+Suddenly, you’re basically giving away over a hundred dollars or more every year, just because you can’t be bothered to go through the cancellation process.

 How To Stop Underestimating